energy density

 of the electromagnetic radiation passing through a volume at a given time as a term

-in formulae.
-Another use is for the energy inherent in
+Another use is to characterize the energy inherent in

 magnetic fields.